coderefinery/reproducible-research/_episodes/04-dependencies.md

 ---

-> ## Creating and exporting conda environments
+> ## Exercise: Creating and exporting conda environments
 >
-> > On Windows, it's recommended to do this exercise in Anaconda Prompt.
+> On Windows, we recommend to do this exercise in the Anaconda Prompt.
 >
 > Recreate the software environment provided by the
 > `requirements.txt` file of the